 - Mood stabilizers.
 Lithium is the drug commonly used for prophylaxis and treatment of manic episodes.

 - Anticonvulsants.
 Anticonvulsants have been effective in preventing mood swings associated with bipolar disorder, especially in those patients known as rapid cyclers.

 - Antipsychotics, 2nd generation.
-Second generation, or atypical, antipsychotics are increasingly being used for treatment of both acute mania and mood stabilization in patients with bipolar I disease.
+Second-generation, or atypical, antipsychotics are increasingly being used for the treatment of both acute mania and mood stabilization in patients with bipolar I disease.

 - Antipsychotics, 1st generation.
 First-generation antipsychotics, also known as conventional or typical antipsychotics, are efficacious in treating both psychotic and nonpsychotic manic and mixed episodes, as well as hypomania.